 - Instruction in the learning areas is provided free of charge to all students at Victorian government schools (except overseas students).

 The act also provides that principals of Victorian government schools may, in accordance with any ministerial order, suspend or expel a student from that school.

 The act provides a student who has been expelled with the following rights and opportunities:

 - The opportunity to continue his or her education while he or she is of compulsory school age.

-Ministerial Order 625 – Procedures for Suspension and Expulsion, currently defines the grounds for suspension and expulsion of students in Victorian government schools, and the procedures to be followed in relation to suspensions, expulsions, and appeals relating to expulsions.
-This Ministerial Order, and other laws must be interpreted and applied under the Charter of Human Rights and Responsibilities.
-This means that the Ministerial Order must be complied with in a manner which is consistent with the Charter.
+Ministerial Order 1125 – Procedures for Suspension and Expulsion, currently defines the grounds for suspension and expulsion of students in Victorian government schools, and the procedures to be followed in relation to suspensions, expulsions, and appeals relating to expulsions.
+This ministerial order, and other laws must be interpreted and applied under the Charter of Human Rights and Responsibilities.
+This means that the ministerial order must be complied with in a manner which is consistent with the charter.